Aegean Marine Life Sanctuary

 Innovation

-Sustainable antibacterial copper alloy is the chosen material for underwater fencing as an alternative to plastic.
-It is efficient for water circulation, easy to maintain, long-lasting, recyclable, non-corrosive and prevents biofouling, e.g. algae growth.
+Sustainable antibacterial copper alloy has been selected as the primary material for underwater fencing, offering an environmentally responsible alternative to plastic.
+It allows for efficient water circulation, is easy to maintain, long-lasting, recyclable, and resistant to corrosion, while also preventing biofouling such as algae growth.

-Copper has been used throughout millennia, and more recently, its natural antimicrobial properties are also being widely acknowledged.
-The AMLS will host the first veterinary clinic in the world to use antibacterial copper surfaces to minimise the transfer of diseases.
+Copper has been used for millennia, and in recent years its natural antimicrobial properties have been increasingly recognised.
+AMLS will host the first veterinary clinic in the world to incorporate antibacterial copper surfaces, helping to minimise the transmission of diseases.